 Old is gold.
 As the saying goes, this durian variant comes from older durian trees which yield finer and more complex-flavored durians.
 Depending on its origin, quality, seller, and demand, the Mao Shan Wang Old Tree durian price can range from $19/kg to $23/kg.

 The Musang King durian, also known as Mao Shan Wang, is one of the most highly sought-after durians in Singapore.
-The reason for its high demand is thanks to its complex flavour embedded inside the fruit.
+The reason for its high demand is thanks to the complex flavour embedded inside this fruit.

 On your first bite of the Musang King, you’ll be hit with a rich, creamy, and sweet taste.
 This is then accompanied by a slightly bitter taste that’ll leave you wanting more.
 The Musang King is also less bitter than our Mao Shan Wang Old Tree durian.
 In the durian market, the price of Musang King can range from $16/kg to $21/kg depending on its origin, quality, seller, and demand.

 The Golden Phoenix durian, also known as Jin Feng, is a pale yellow-white durian.
 The seeds of this durian variant are smaller than most white-fleshed durian.
 Surprisingly, it has a strong, complex taste embedded in its dry and thick flesh, giving you a mild alcoholic flavour that soaks in your mouth.

 Given that this durian variant has small seeds, the amount of flesh you get from the Golden Phoenix will certainly be worth the price.
 Depending on its origin, quality, seller, and demand, the Golden Phoenix durian price can range from $22/kg to $24/kg.